openconnectome/ndmg/README.md

 # Installation

-Instructions can be found within our documentation: https://docs.neurodata.io/m2g/tutorials/install.html
+Instructions can be found within our documentation: https://docs.neurodata.io/m2g/install.html

 # Usage

-Instructions can be found within our documentation: https://docs.neurodata.io/m2g/tutorials/usage.html
+Instructions can be found within our [documentation](https://docs.neurodata.io/m2g/usage.html) and a demo can be found [here](https://docs.neurodata.io/m2g/usage.html#demo).

 # License